home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 ## Available widgets

+### Action button

+This widget will perform an action when it is tapped.
+The user will see a green check mark if the call was successful and red if not.
+Red would indicate either the widget was not setup properly, the Home Assistant server is unavailable or some other error that would be indicated in the Home Assistant log.

+You may set the checkbox "Require authentication".
+If it is set, device credentials (i.e. PIN, pattern, biometrics ...) are required before the action is performed.

+1. Long press on any open space in the home screen
+2. Scroll down to Home Assistant in the widget list
+3. Drag the Action button widget to an open space on the home screen
+4. Select the action you wish to perform
+5. Fill in the required action data for the selected action
+6. Supply a name and icon for the widget
+7. Save the widget

 ### Entity State

 This widget will be updated when the entity state changes or when it is manually refreshed.
 This widget will allow the user to select any entity they wish to get the state and an attribute from as well as setting the text size and adding a custom separator between the state and attributes.